 - Ingredient dust escaping from your recipe when filling or discharging vessels;

-- Residue left behind in vessels when transferring material from one process to another, or ingredients that get stuck and are washed away during cleaning and maintenance;
+- The residue left behind in vessels when transferring material from one process to another, or ingredients that get stuck and are washed away during cleaning and maintenance;

 - Contaminated or substandard recipe blends that must be discarded;